 - Usually short-term & focused

-- Adjusts negative thought & behavioral patterns that feed into your depressive feelings
+- Adjusts negative thoughts & behavioral patterns that feed into your depressive feelings

-DBT is a mindfulness-based psychotherapy that teaches non-judgmental, present-moment awareness so that you are better able to cope with challenging feelings including deep suffering.
+DBT is a mindfulness-based psychotherapy that teaches nonjudgmental, present-moment awareness to better cope with challenging feelings, including deep suffering.

 In addition to other depression symptoms, DBT has been shown to reduce suicidal thinking and self-harming behavior.
-When you are having trouble managing your negative emotions, DBT can help you to develop coping strategies so that you can ride the waves of your negative emotions and live life on your terms.
+When you are having trouble managing your negative emotions, DBT can help you to develop coping strategies.
+And you can ride the waves of your negative emotions and live life on your terms.

 DBT is a great place to start when other treatment methods haven’t been effective.